dmorse/pscf/doc/user-man/intro.rst

 *  API documentation.
 The package includes HTML documentation of all public module variables and procedures, which is extracted from comment blocks in the source code.
-*  Examples of converged solutions and input scripts are included.
+*  Examples of converged solutions and input files are included.

 Dependencies
 ============